WilliamLwj/About/_posts/2019-10-26-papers-optimization.md

   - optimization
 ---

+In this post, we record the optimization papers for research

 1. ### [Decoupled Weight Decay Regularization](https://arxiv.org/abs/1711.05101)
   * Talks about the differences between l2 regularization and weight decay in adaptive algorithms and derives AdamW.